Working Conditions in Switzerland

 - Dinner: CHF 32 (without receipt) – unless provided by catering

-- Laundry if outside normal residence: daily 7.50 CHF (after the 6th day away from home).
+- Laundry: daily 7.50 CHF (after the 6th day away from home).

 Actors' Rates

-Usually around 1'500 - 2'500 CHF per shooting day (rehearsals are not paid separately)
+Usually around CHF 1'500 - 2'500 per shooting day (rehearsals are not paid separately)

 The Swiss Syndicate Film and Video (SSFV) recommend its cast members the following salary recommendations.
 Note that this is a one-sided recommendation by the union, not officially accepted be the producers’ association: